fouwels-org/os-next/README.md

 Minimal, declarative, go based real-time capable linux runtime for deployment of containers at the edge, all in < 45MB.

-Built against linux with the PREEMPT_RT patch set, with muslc and GCC.
+Built against linux with the PREEMPT_RT patch set, with muslc and clang.

 Built as a single EFI, allowing fully declarative builds with one click "firmware" deployment, audit, and upgrade.